Flame: Simplifying Topology Extension in Federated Learning: Introduction

 \section{Introduction}

 The proliferation of sensors and connected devices such as mobile devices, wearables, and vehicles has resulted in generation of massive amounts of data.
-In order to quickly and accurately analyze such extraordinarily large and complex data sets to make data-driven decisions companies have started relying on machine learning techniques.
+In order to quickly and accurately analyze such extraordinarily large and complex data sets to make data-driven decisions, companies have started relying on machine learning techniques.
 There exist a number of machine learning use cases such as recommendation services~\cite{ml_recommendation_sys_review}; cyber-security breach detection~\cite{ml_cybersecurity_survey}; predictive maintenance and condition monitoring in manufacturing~\cite{ml_manufacturing}; disease identification in healthcare and life sciences~\cite{ml_healthcare_survey} and risk analysis in financial services~\cite{ml_banking_mgt_review}.

 Traditional machine learning approaches require collecting all data together in one place, such as a cloud data center.
 However, with data sources spread geographically, the network becomes the bottleneck.
 Additionally, user-privacy laws, such as GDPR~\cite{gdpr}, have resulted in shift towards a federated learning (FL) approach where many clients collectively train a shared model under the orchestration of a central server, also called aggregator.
-Instead of sending the raw data to a centralized server, each client uses the data to train their local model, summarizes the changes as a model update and shares it with the aggregator, where updates from all the clients are combined to improve the shared model.